PV roofs in Bavaria: Only 10% of commercial properties have solar panels on supermarkets, industrial buildings and warehouses – Image: Xpert.Digital

 ⚡ Exhausted network capacities

-🏛️ Complex regulations and bureaucracy
+🏛️ Complex regulation and bureaucracy

 💰 Financial aspects and profitability